Pure-the-Language/Pure/StandardLibraries/README.md

 * Experimental Library: Semantical emphasis on the experimental status of the library.
 * Meta-Package: Meta-packages are implemented as proper C# dlls but can have instructions that's running on scripting scope.
 * Frameworks: Intended for complete problem-solving solutions as is.

+## Naming Convention

+Do not name a class the same as its namespace.
+As such, for standard libraries, we name the main type the same as module name, but for namespaces, let's denote by its (functional) category.